-Credits: 1
+Credits: 1 ISA: 50 Marks

-ISA: 50 Marks POE: 25 Marks
+POE: 25 Marks

-Course Objectives: The objective of the course is to 4) 4) To familiarize the students with the quality and quantity of Air, sound and solid waste 5) To familiarize the students Concept and Design of green Building 6) To understand Location and development of sound and its measurement Course Outcomes (CO): At the end of successful completion of the course the student will Blooms COs be able to Taxonom У CO1 Student should have a good working knowledge of SketchUp's 2D & Understan 3D drawing tools as well as editing tools d Analyze CO2 Students to know how to create a group or component, and how to paint Understand 002 a face with colors or materials, Analyze CO3 Students to know how to use texture positioning, Photo Match, scenes, Understand layers, or styles CO4 Using this software study student will present building in all ways.
+- 4) To familiarize the students with the quality and quantity of Air, sound and solid waste - 5) To familiarize the students Concept and Design of green Building - 6) To understand Location and development of sound and its measurement

+Course Outcomes (CO): COs At the end of successful completion of the course the student will be able to Blooms Taxonom CO1 Student should have a good working knowledge of SketchUp's 2D & 3D drawing tools as well as editing tools Understan d Analyze CO2 Students to know how to create a group or component, and how to paint a face with colors or materials, Understand Analyze СОЗ Students to know how to use texture positioning, Photo Match, scenes, layers, or styles Understand Analyze CO4 Using this software study student will present building in all ways.
 Analyze

 Sr. No. Practical/ Experiment/Tutorial Topic Hrs.
-Bloom's Taxonomy Analyze Analyze 1 Introduction Google SketchUp , Establishing the Modeling Mind-Set, Getting Off to a Running Start 2 Analyze 2 Modeling in SketchUp, Develop Buildings, Falling in Love with Components Going Beyond Buildings, Keeping Your Model Organized 2 Analyze 3 Modeling with Photographs, Viewing Your Model in Different Ways, Working with Styles and Shadows 2 Analyze 4 Working with Google Earth and the 3D Warehouse, Printing Your Work, Exporting Images and Animations, Creating Presentation Documents with LayOut.application.
+Bloom's Taxonomy 1 Introduction Google SketchUp, Establishing the Modeling Mind-Set, Getting Off to a Running Start 2 Analyze 2 Modeling in SketchUp, Develop Buildings, Falling in Love with Components Going Beyond Buildings, Keeping Your Model Organized 2 Analyze 3 Modeling with Photographs, Viewing Your Model in Different Ways, Working with Styles and Shadows 2 Analyze 4 Working with Google Earth and the 3D Warehouse, Printing Your Work, Exporting Images and Animations, Creating Presentation Documents with LayOut.application.
 2 Analyze

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 If applicable

 PSO1 PSO2 PSO3

 CO1 2 1 1 1 -

-CO2 2 1 2 2 -
+CO2 2 1 2 2 - - - -

-CO3 2 2 1 -
+CO3 - 2 2 1 - -

-CO4 1 2 1
+CO4 1 2 1 -